sendwithus/docs/v1/dripcampaign2.md

 # Drip Campaign API 2.0

-**Drip Campaigns 2.0 are not live.**  This is simply a sneak preview of what will be available when 2.0 is released, as well as a way for customers to give us feedback on our proposed implementation.

 ## Activate campaign for a customer
 This will add the specified customer to the first step of the specified drip campaign.
 If the first step has a delay on it, then it will send the first email once that delay has elapsed.